- User Community

 - Identifying the possible evolution of LANCE on a 1–2 year timeframe

 To the extent possible, the UWG in its entirety shall include representatives from all sectors of the user communities that are serviced by LANCE products and services and shall be cognizant of the science aspects of the data products.
 The UWG shall be limited to 15 members and shall include representatives from U.S. civilian and military agencies, universities, the private sector, and foreign organizations.
-The term for the members shall be two years and the failure to attend two consecutive UWG meetings will automatically terminate membership.
+The term for the members shall be two years; failure to attend two consecutive UWG meetings will automatically terminate membership.
 The terms shall be renewable.
 The responsibility for identifying the UWG Chair and the UWG members shall rest with ESDIS and NASA Headquarters.
 In addition to the 15 members representing the user communities, there shall be six ex-officio members: a representative from NASA Headquarters (Vice Chair), a representative from ESDIS, and the LANCE element leads.

 3.3 Meeting Schedules and Procedures